sr1278/restaurantorderanalysis.github.io/README.md

 date range.
 Joined the order details and menu items table to analyze customer behavior.
 Found the least and most ordered items and the categories included Hamburger (american) with 4 purchases and Eggplant Parmesan (italian) with 1 purchase.

-Analyzed the top five orders by category and number of items per category to find ttalian had the most number of items and american was the least.
+Analyzed the top five orders by category and number of items per category to find italian had the most number of items and american was the least.